SecurityTokenStandard/EIP-Spec/Issue.md

 Allows a token holder to set an operator for their tokens on a specific tranche.

+This function MUST emit the event `AuthorizedOperatorByTranche` every time it is called.

 ``` solidity
 function authorizeOperatorByTranche(bytes32 _tranche, address _operator) external;
 ```